 PointsBet Sportsbook NJ promo code

 |Deposit Bonus||2x up to $500 free bets|

-PointsBet will provide you a $50 free bet when you open a new account without the need for a deposit using promo code PLAY50.
+PointsBet will provide you up to $1,000 in risk-free bets when you open a new account.
 Once you fund your account, PointsBet will provide up to two $500 free bets.
 Use promo code PLAYNJ to get this great offer.